Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

 4 W's and 1 H

-    Who : Administrator can managing bills and adding product.
+   Who-Administrator can managing bills and adding product.

-    What: An application which can be used to generate bills.
+   What-An application which can be used to generate bills.

-    When:  Administrator generate bills for customer.
+   When-Administrator generate bills for customer.

-    Where : It can be used by administrator everywhere.
+   Where-It can be used by administrator everywhere.

 Detail requirements